openvinotoolkit/openvino/docs/OV_Runtime_UG/layout_overview.md

 ### Partially Defined Layout
-If some dimension is not important, its name can be set to `?`.
+If a certain dimension is not important, its name can be set to `?`.

 @sphinxtabset